History 101D / 194

 Image Resources

-The Digital Scholarship Department offers peer-to-peer support drop-in hours during Fall, Winter, and Spring quarters.
-Check back here during term time for a weekly support schedule.
+The Center for Digital Scholarship offers peer-to-peer support drop-in hours in the DSC in McHenry Library during Fall, Winter, and Spring quarters.
+Support schedules are usually posted by week 3.

 The land on which we gather is the unceded territory of the Awaswas-speaking Uypi Tribe.
 The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast, is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.